Stinging Nettle Essential Oil

 At some point in your life, you’ve probably been stung by this plant at least once.
 While you may curse it for causing you a temporary discomfort, stinging nettle has lots of benefits.
 For example, it is a very common relief against allergies.
 In addition to this, stinging nettle essential oil can benefit the skin, bones and urinary tract.

 Here are some stinging nettle essential oil benefits:

 Soothes urinary tract problems.
 Doctors are still not sure why stinging nettle helps alleviate these symptoms.
 However, it probably has to do with the chemical composition of it.
 It most likely negates the bacteria that cause the infection.
-Stinging nettle can also slow down the spread of prostate cancer cells.

 Joint pain relief.
 People that suffer from arthritis usually experience joint pain, mostly in the knees, hips, spine and hands.
 Nettle works alongside other pain relief drugs to diminish the symptoms and alleviate the pain.
 Studies show that even applying nettle leaves topically can decrease joint pain.

 Stinging Nettle Essential Oil Benefits